- Baldwin County Public Schools

 Step 5: Professionals and Agencies to Contact for Help

-List important health professionals, local ER, crisis line numbers.
+List important health professionals, local ER, and crisis line numbers.

 Step 6: Making the Environment Safe